Manikantacb/Manikantacb/README.md

 - 🌱 He is currently learning Probability and Statistics for Data Science.

 - 👯 He is looking forward to collaborating on projects related to healthcare data science.
-I have always wanted to solve challenges in the healthcare industry.
-The power of AI is Impeccable and can solve the biggest problems in this industry and I would like to leverage my skills and work on impactful projects.
+He always wanted to solve challenges in the healthcare industry.
+He beleives the power of AI is Impeccable and can solve the biggest problems in this industry.
+He would like to leverage his skills and work on impactful projects.

-- 🤔 He is looking for Mentors who can guide me through my data science journey.
+- 🤔 He is looking for Mentors who can guide him through his data science journey.
+He would be glad to connect with people who can inspire, motivate, support and collaborate with him!

 - 💬 Ask him about data science, machine learning, or deep learning.